mwaltersbmc/helix-tools/hitt/README.md

 **Checks Summary**

-Not all groups of checks are run in every mode and some run different tests depending on the mode and discovered information.
-Some groups only query information which is used by other checks.
+Not all groups of checks are run, and some run different tests, depending on the operating mode and discovered information.
+Some groups query information which is then used by other checks.

 Checking for required tools in path...
-	To verify that the required command line tools are available and, where needed, the correct version.
+	Verify that the required command line tools and versions are available.

 Checking KUBECONFIG file...
-        Tests that a valid kubeconfig file is present and that a non-default file, configured via the KUBECONFIG environment variable, is not set.
+  Tests that a valid kubeconfig file is present or configured via the KUBECONFIG environment variable.

 Checking namespaces...
-  	Tests that namespaces exist, are of the expected type and reports unhealthy pods.
+  Tests that namespaces exist, are of the expected type, and reports unhealthy pods.

 Getting versions...
   Discovers versions of installed products.

 Getting Helix Platform registry details from bmc-dtrhub secret...
 Getting RSSO details...
 Getting domain...
-	Config discovery from the Helix Platform
+	Configuration discovery from the Helix Platform.

 Getting tenant details from Helix Platform...
   Discovers tenant data and will offer a selection menu if a multi-tenant platform is found.

 Checking for ITSM services in Helix Platform...
   Checks that the ARSERVICES option was enabled during Helix Platform installation.

 Checking FTS Elasticsearch cluster status...
   Checks the health of the Elasticsearch instance used for FTS.

 Getting realm details from RSSO...
   Reports SSO realm details.

 Validating realm...
   Verifies that the SSO realm has been configured with the expected tenant, Application Domains and authentication details.

 Getting IS details...
-        Reads IS details from Kubernetes/Jenkins
+  Reads IS details from Kubernetes/Jenkins.

 Validating IS details...
-        Tests many IS config settings.
+  Tests IS config settings.

 Validating IS cacerts...
   Tests the cacerts file from Jenkins or namespace to make sure it has the required certificates.

 Checking IS FTS Elastic settings...
   Validation of FTS specific settings.

 Checking IS DB settings...
 	Attempts to connect to the IS database and query the currDbVersion from the control table.

 Checking IS license status...
-        IS Server license status
+  IS Server license status.

 Checking Support Assistant Tool...
-        If deployed are the sidecars and required permissons present.
+  If deployed, are the sidecar containers and required permissions present.